amelia-bryant/SMII/tutorial_sheets/08_vibrations_dampedforced_ans.md

 ## Question 6

 The mass m=2 kg and the spring constant is k=72 N/m.
-The spring is unstretched when x=0.
-The mass is initially stationary with the spring unstretched, and at t=0 the force F(t)= 10sin(4t) applied to the mass.
+The spring is unstretched when $x$=0.
+The mass is initially stationary with the spring unstretched, and at t=0 the force F(t)=10sin(4t) applied to the mass.
 What is the position of the mass at t=2s?

 <img src = "figs\08_vibrations_dampedforced\Q6.jpg" width="50%"> <br>